 For the complier average causal effect analysis, we were unable to provide thresholds for defining compliance in the protocol, as it was unknown exactly what interventions and data fields would be available across trials.
-As pre-specified in the statistical analysis plan (Cro 2020a), before commencement of any meta-analysis, we held a SCiPAD Investigators meeting to establish alternative thresholds for defining compliance based on available data fields.
+As prespecified in the statistical analysis plan (Cro 2020a), before commencement of any meta-analysis, we held a Skin Care intervention for Prevention of Atopic Disease (SCiPAD) Investigators meeting to establish alternative thresholds for defining compliance based on available data fields.
 The primary definition of a complier was use of skin care intervention ≥ 3 days a week over the intervention period, which corresponded to the definition used in the largest trial reporting compliance data (Chalmers 2020).
 Secondary definitions of a complier included use ≥ 5 days a week, 7 days a week over the intervention period, and ≥ 3 days a week, ≥ 5 days a week, and 7 days a week over the first three months of the intervention period.